chef/chef-web-docs/chef_master/source/berkshelf.rst

 Source Keyword
 +++++++++++++++

 A source defines where Berkshelf should look for cookbooks.
 Sources are processed in the order that they are defined in, and processing stops as soon as a suitable cookbook is found.
-Locations include a private or public `Supermarket </supermarket.html>`__, Chef Server, or local Chef repository.
+Locations include a private or public `Supermarket </supermarket.html>`__, Chef Infra Server, or local Chef repository.

-By default, a Berksfile has a source for Chef's public supermarket:
+By default, a Berksfile has a source for Chef's public Supermarket:

 .. code-block:: ruby

    source "https://supermarket.chef.io"

-To add a private supermarket, which will be preferred:
+To add a private Supermarket, which will be preferred:

 .. code-block:: ruby

    source "https://supermarket.example.com"
    source "https://supermarket.chef.io"

-To add a Chef Server:
+To add a Chef Infra Server:

 .. code-block:: ruby